Tomorrow, 26 February, new measures to protect Baltic Proper harbour porpoises from being caught in fishing operations come into effect.

-The measures are based on the scientific advice from the International Council for the Exploration of the Sea (ICES).
+The measures are based on the scientific advice from the (ICES).
 They are the outcome of almost two years of joint efforts by the Commission and eight Baltic Sea Member States (Denmark, Estonia, Finland, Germany, Latvia, Lithuania, Poland, Sweden), resulting in a binding EU Regulation.

 Baltic harbour porpoises are an intelligent species that lives in areas of the sea that are also subject to fishing and sometimes become entangled in fishing nets.
-This population of the species has been assessed as “critically endangered’’ by the International Union for Conservation of Nature (IUCN) and the Baltic Marine Environment Protection Commission (HELCOM) and is in “unfavourable status” under the EU Habitats Directive.
+This population of the species has been assessed as “critically endangered’’ by the (IUCN) and the (HELCOM) and is in “unfavourable status” under the EU Habitats Directive.

 Commission Delegated Regulation (EU) 2022/303 of 15 December 2021 amending Regulation (EU) 2019/1241 as regards measures to reduce incidental catches of the resident population of the Baltic Proper harbour porpoise (Phocoena phocoena) in the Baltic Sea